yuchaz/independent_coordinate_search/README.md

 ## Independent Eigencoordinate Selection (IES) algorithm

-Repository for [Selecting the independent coordinates of manifolds with large aspect ratios](https://papers.nips.cc/paper/8393-selecting-the-independent-coordinates-of-manifolds-with-large-aspect-ratios) ([arXiv long paper](https://arxiv.org/abs/1907.01651)) at NeurIPS'19.
+Repository for *Selecting the independent coordinates of manifolds with large aspect ratios* at NeurIPS'19.

 ## Dependency
 - python 3.6 (fully tested)